csimi/librtmp/README.md

     video.on('ready', out => { out.pipe(process.stdout) })
     ```

   `"ready"` indicates when `netStream.video.out` is available for reading video tags from it.
 All these video tags can be multiplexed into a video container format such as `flv`.
-At this moment, `librtmpjs` provides a Stream Transform to do this.
+At this moment, `librtmp` provides a Stream Transform to do this.
 It is located at `src/message_stream/containers/flv`.

 Again, as with NetConnection, the best way to modify the NetStream behaviour is to extend it and override the methods to generate the commands for the API methods: